 My worldview and my approach to life is irrepressibly and actively optimistic (possibilities abound; people are generally well-intentioned; suffering is optional; so much more is possible than one might first think; problems really can be solved; optimism as a way of being and acting), and fallibilist (all human beings are fallible; I assume that I can be, and indeed am often, mistaken even when I feel certain that I’m right; fallibilism as a way of being and acting in life), libertarian (vs authoritarian; freedom facilitates the growth of knowledge, problem-solving, progress), and responsible (I approach life from the empowering stance that I myself create my life and my experience of my life, vs thinking of myself as a victim).

+Underlying all my interests is the central question, what are the conditions (including in our own minds) under which creativity and the growth of knowledge flourishes?
 I am fascinated by how our ideas about the world and our unconscious blind spots affect our interpretations and our ability to (dis)solve problems, and by how we can free ourselves from obstacles to our creativity that seem to hamper our ability to make progress in our lives.

 “The theory that truth is manifest – that it is there for everyone to see, if only he wants to see it – this theory is the basis of almost every kind of fanaticism.
 For only the most depraved wickedness can refuse to see the manifest truth”

 The truth is not manifest, and disagreement does not imply wickedness or a refusal to see the manifest truth.
 Some of my earlier writing may even veer into coercive shaming, and to the extent that it does that, it is sabotaging rather than facilitating the growth of knowledge that could otherwise make a difference.